 Our evenings combine a lecture or reading by the invited guest and a discussion on stage with our specially selected moderator.
 Add in questions from the audience and we can promise a fascinating and lively discussion!
 Our events are hosted at various locations in Amsterdam.
 Check each event announcement for location.

 Michael Chabon is returning to the John Adams with his new book Moonglow, translated into Maangloed by Dutch publisher Ambo Anthos.
 In this book, Chabon explores - with his typical eloquent prose, larger than life characters, and his dry, absurd wit - the boundaries of fact and fiction through a fictionalized memoir of his own family history.
-The narrator’s grandfather is on his deathbed, and begins to recount his life’s adventures, from his childhood in Philadelphia to ...
+The narrator’s grandfather is on his deathbed, and begins to recount his life’s ...
 Read more